komolion/komolionfund.org/_team/00_randall_bradley.md

 image: ../assets/images/rbradley.jpg
 linkedin: randall-bradley-18a270
 ---
-Randall Bradley serves as the President and a member of the Board of Directors for Komolion Human Development Fund.
+Randall Bradley serves as the president and a member of the board of directors for Komolion Human Development Fund.
 Randall has a passion for helping underserved people.
 He has organized six trips to Kenya and taken student and volunteer groups to Asia, Europe, and North and South America.
 As a teacher, he has helped musicians use music as a catalyst